ionic-team/vscode-ionic/CONTRIBUTING.md

 For this project install dependencies:
 - `npm install`

+Hacking the CLI is required:
+- Open `node_modules/@ionic/cli/commands/login.js`
+- Comment out lines 146,147 and 151-156
+- This is to allow sign in to work

 # Debugging
 - Press F5 in VSCode to start debugging the extension.
 It will open a VS Code window with the extension installed.